Luke 1:46-55 · Luke · Updated April 25, 2026

 Summary

 The Magnificat is a passage from the Gospel of Luke where Mary, the mother of Jesus, expresses her praise to God.
 This hymn of praise follows the Annunciation, where the angel Gabriel told Mary she would give birth to Jesus, and her visit to Elizabeth, who is pregnant with John the Baptist.
 Upon greeting Elizabeth, Mary is filled with the Holy Spirit and begins her song of praise.
-The setting is Judea in the 1st century AD, and the key figures in this passage are Mary, God, and Abraham.
+Judea in the 1st century AD serves as the setting, featuring Mary, God, and Abraham as key figures.

 Chiastic structure